wearegiants/Library-Foundation/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 == Screenshots ==

 1. The first screenshot shows the widget in the sidebar with five teasers of current posts.
-Each list item shows the title, image, date and excerpt of a post.
+Each list item shows the title, image, date, assigned categories and excerpt of a post.
 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 4.6.1 =
+* Fixed: widget title.
+Now if no title is entered no title is displayed (instead of showing the plugin's name)
+* Fixed: commas in categories list.
+Commas are now internationalized (translated)

+= 4.6 =
+* Added option: Post categories
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend

+= 4.5.1 =
+* Moved comment checkbox to position after form fields for the excerpt options
+* Tested successfully with WordPress 4.4

 = 4.5 =
 * Added option: Post title length